rauf-dev/famfoo4/public/scripts/imageUploadPossibilities.md

-# 2. Requirements

-- Saving a new meal, user enters meal name, description, category and image.
-Meal data is stored in MongoDB.
-- The meals' image is saved to imageKit.io ligrary.
-The MongoDB meal document contains reference to the image location.
-Image is not stored in MongoDB.
-- Client side image upload in order to reduce load, traffic and complexity on the server.
-- User can select existing image on device or capture a new image using device camera.
-- A preview of the selected / captured image is optionaldesired but optional at this stage.

 # 3. Solutions Available

+1. Server side image upload using multer
+2. Client side image upload, three approaches possible:
-1. Use ImageKit client side upload API, Javascript.
+    1. Use ImageKit client side upload API.
     2. Use a upload widget
-   1. Uppy - A sleek, modular JavaScript file uploader that integrates seamlessly with any application.
-It allows users to pick files from local devices, webcam or Drive, Facebook, Instagram, and Dropbox.Uppy - A sleek, modular JavaScript file uploader that integrates seamlessly with any application.
+         - Uppy - A sleek, modular JavaScript file uploader that integrates seamlessly with any application.
 It allows users to pick files from local devices, webcam or Drive, Facebook, Instagram, and Dropbox.
-   2. Dropzone.js - An open-source JS library that provides drag and drop file uploads with image previews.
+        - Dropzone.js - An open-source JS library that provides drag and drop file uploads with image previews.
 It’s lightweight, doesn’t depend on any other library (like jQuery), and is highly customizable.

-## 3.2 Previous implementation
+# 4. Server Side Image Upload
 Server side image upload (Multer, server local storage) was used and worked pretty well.
 Reasons for changing to client side upload are:
-- Reduce load & bandwidth to server
+- Reduce load & bandwidth to server.
-- Reduce complexity of the process
+- Reduce complexity of the process.
 - Reduce deployment complexity.
 Local storage image folder was sometimes missing upon deployment if empty (DigitalOcean).
-Had to CLI into server and manually create the folder.
+Workaround involved CLI into server and manually create the folder.

+## 4.1 Server Side Sequence Diagram
 The server side solution worked as follows

 ```mermaid